tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

 6. What are the major steps required to use the Azure Database Migration Service to perform a database migration?
 7. What are the post upgrade steps we should consider in the POC?
 How would this address their concerns?

-##### High Availability and Audit Table
+*High Availability and Audit Table*

 1. If our solution was SQL Server, what could WWI have done with the audit table when it filled up?
 2. What are the SQL Server options for high availability?

-##### Azure SQL Database POC
+*Azure SQL Database POC*

 1. Should they move to on-premises first?
 2. Is there any benefit to going straight to Microsoft Azure?
 Does Azure SQL Database take care of all their requirements?
 3. Are there any questions we need answered before we can begin a POC directly to Microsoft Azure?

-#### Prepare
+**Prepare**

-**Directions**: With all participants at your table:
+Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution
-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

-4. Prepare a 15-minute chalk-talk style presentation to the customer.
+Prepare a 15-minute chalk-talk style presentation to the customer.

-### Step 3: Present the solution
+## Step 3: Present the solution

+**Outcome**

-**Outcome**: Present a solution to the target customer audience in a 15-minute chalk-talk format.
+Present a solution to the target customer audience in a 15-minute chalk-talk format.

-**Time frame**: 30 minutes
+Timeframe: 30 minutes

-#### Presentation

-**Directions**:
+**Presentation**

+Directions:

-1. Pair with another table.
+1. Pair with another table
-2. One table is the Microsoft team and the other table is the customer.
+2. One table is the Microsoft team and the other table is the customer
-3. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer
-4. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections
-5. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection
-6. The customer team gives feedback to the Microsoft team.
+6. The customer team gives feedback to the Microsoft team
-7. Tables switch roles and repeat Steps 2–6.
+7. Tables switch roles and repeat Steps 2–6

-### Wrap-up
+## Wrap-up

-**Timeframe**: 15 minutes
+Timeframe: 15 minutes

-Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.
+Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

-### Additional references
+## Additional references

 |   |   |
 |----------|-------------|